 - 1. The minimum site area for residential uses in the RA4 Zoning District shall be 2.02 ha (5 acres) and the maximum site area shall be 4 ha (10 acres). - 2.
 The maximum size of the development area for an individual multi-parcel country residential development shall be 64.8 ha (160 acres).
 Any parcel which does not conform to the minimum or maximum site area requirement shall be deemed conforming with regard to site area, provided that a registered title for the site existed in the Land Titles Office prior to the coming into force of this Bylaw. - 3.
-The final subdivision design and approved lot density of development in the RA4 Zoning District shall be determined by the carrying capacity of the lands proposed for development as identified within the submission of a Comprehensive Development Review and shall not exceed all requisite standards provided by the Saskatoon District Health Region for onsite wastewater disposal systems. - 4.
-Recreational land uses and public utilities shall have no maximum area requirement. - 5.
-The floor area requirements for principal and accessory buildings shall be: - i) principal buildings shall have a minimum floor area of 92.9 m2 (1000 ft2); and - ii) accessory buildings shall have a maximum floor area no greater in size than 1.5 times the floor area of the principal building. - 6.
+The final subdivision design and approved lot density of development in the RA4 Zoning District shall be determined by the carrying capacity of the lands proposed for development as identified within the submission of a Comprehensive Development Review and shall not exceed all requisite standards provided by the Saskatoon District Health Region for onsite wastewater disposal systems.

+- 4. Recreational land uses and public utilities shall have no maximum area requirement. - 5.
+The floor area requirements for principal and accessory buildings shall be: - i. principal buildings shall have a minimum floor area of 92.9 m2 (1000 ft2); and - all accessory buildings on a site shall have a maximum combined floor area of 278 m2 - 6.
 No outside storage is permitted in any front yard in the RA4 Zoning District.
 Outside storage located in a side or rear yard shall be screened to the satisfaction of Council. - 7.
 The maximum building height in a RA4 District is 10 m.